« Previous Page

 Never suddenly stop taking antidepressants.
 Many antidepressants should be tapered off

 slowly and only under the supervision of a doctor.
 Abruptly stopping

 antidepressant medicines can cause negative side effects or a return of

 symptoms of borderline personality disorder.

 The U.S. Food and Drug Administration (FDA) has issued an advisory on antidepressant medicines and the risk of suicide.
 Talk with your doctor about these possible side effects and the warning signs of suicide.

-Taking triptans, used for headaches, with SSRIs (selective serotonin
+Taking triptans, used for headaches, with SSRIs or SNRIs (selective serotonin/norepinephrine reuptake

 inhibitors) can cause a very rare but serious